Department-of-Meteorology-SU/misu_labenv/README.md

 ## Windows

-1. install a Linux in a virtual machine
++ for FORTRAN install a Linux in a virtual machine and follow the instructions for MacOS and Linux
++ for Python you can
+   1. install the [Anaconda suite](https://docs.anaconda.com/free/anaconda/install/windows/), it is slow but works (you can find a list of recommended packages in the MacOS and Linux section below)
-2. follow the instructions for Linux
+   2. or work within the virtual maschine too, then follow the instructions for MacOS and Linux

 ## MacOS and Linux